powsybl/powsybl-open-loadflow/docs/loadflow/parameters.md

 - If [`acSolverType`](#acsolvertype) is `NEWTON_RAPHSON` and if **stateVectorScalingMode** is `MAX_VOLTAGE_CHANGE`,
 - Or if [`acSolverType`](#acsolvertype) is `FAST_DECOUPLED`.

-Maximum angle for a voltage change.
+Maximum angle for a voltage change.<br>
 The default value is `0.174533 radians` (`10°`) and it must be greater than `0`.

 ### newtonKrylovLineSearch